UCI-GDIM32-W25/in-class-activities-Cordelia77/README.md

 ### Activity 2
 1. 10
 2. 2
 3. What do these lines of code do?
+Since MonoBehaviour is the "passport" or "base template class" for all scripts in Unity.

+private void Update() {
+    PrintMessage();
+}
+    private void PrintMessage() {
+        Debug.Log(“hello world”);
+}

+Ans: "private" means that only other methods within the *same class* can call this method.

+"void" indicates the return type, void means no-return-value.

+"Update()" is a special Unity method that is *automatically called once per every frame*.

+This code shows "hello world" on Console for each frame.
 4. Monobehaviour

 Since MonoBehaviour is the "passport" or "base template class" for all scripts in Unity.